-How to change your Apple Watch face
+Change up the look of your Apple Watch with a new face

 - Swipe left or right to cycle through available watch faces

 Note: The key to switching faces when swiping is to start from the very edge of the screen.
-Actually start from off the edge of the screen to ensure you are far enough over.
+You can start from off the edge of the screen to ensure you are far enough over.

-How to add an Apple Watch face to your list
+How to add an Apple Watch face to your list via your iPhone

 You can add any number of different styles to the list of watch faces you can switch between.